-Plum ‘President’ trees produce an abundance of large, bluish-black fruit with juicy yellow flesh.
+Plum ‘President’ trees produce an abundance of large, bluish black fruit with juicy yellow flesh.
 Although President plum fruit is used primarily for cooking or preserving, it’s also a delight eaten straight off the tree.
 This vigorous European plum is relatively easy to grow in USDA plant hardiness zones 5 through 8.
 Read on and learn more about this plum tree.

 President Plum Tree Info

 President plum trees were bred in Hertfordshire, U.K. in 1901.
-This sturdy tree tends to be resistant to brown rot, bacterial leaf spot and black knot.
+This sturdy tree tends to be resistant to brown rot, bacterial leaf spot, and black knot.
 Mature size of President plum trees is 10 to 14 feet (3-4 m.), with a spread of 7 to 13 feet (2-4 m.).
 President plum trees bloom in late March and President plum fruit ripens late in the season, generally mid to late September.
 Look for the first harvest two to three years after planting.

 Caring for Plum President Trees